When God created human beings he said

 “Behold, the man has become like one of us in knowing good and evil.”
 (Genesis 3:22)

-Again, God appears to be speaking with his heavenly angels who knew both good and evil.
+Again, God appears to be speaking with his heavenly angels who understood both good and evil.